 Porfiro Estrada came to the United States to work on migrant farms and for the Santa Fe Railroad but never gave up his Mexican citizenship.
 His daughter, born 1927 in Eudora when he was employed by the railroad, said he liked the atmosphere of small towns better than that of larger towns, which is why he liked Eudora.
 His children included Frank, Irene (Alvarez), and Jesse (Vargas).
 Source: Anita (Alvarez) Abel, interview (2003)

 Joseph Eberle, born 1817 in Wurtemberg, was an investing member of the Chicago company that organized Eudora even though he wasn’t one of the first ones here.
 In 1857, he married Mary Ann Ehrenberg from a small village by Berlinnamed Strausburg; the 1880 Census says she was born in Bavaria, which she have been and later moved.
 Mary Ann, born January 7, 1828, came to the United States with her brothers, Mike, John, and Ira.
 In Truesdale, by Warrenton, Missouri, Mary Ann and Joseph bought 40 acres.
 Joseph enlisted at Warrenton, Missouri, January 31, 1862.
 He was 5 feet 5 inches tall and said he was a miller.
 He served in the Union’s Company C Missouri Cavalry then switched to Company H Calvary in May 1862.
 His horse and gear were captured in at Pilot Knob, Missouri, in September 1864 and he had to pay the government for the loss of his haversack.
 He and Mary Ann filed a quit claim deed to their Truesdale property and came to Eudora in 1865.
 Their house had a front room (where the parents slept in a big bed); kitchen; and small, narrow room on the east for storage in which the coal oil stove malfunctioned causing a ruinous house fire in 1918.
 Joseph hauled freight through Lawrence, Leavenworth, and Eudora with four “beautiful white horses.”
 On one snowy trip between Eudora and Lawrence, he stopped to drink whiskey, fell asleep, and woke up with pneumonia and died a few days later.
 He was buried in the Catholic Cemetery and has a headstone provided for him from the Pentagon.
 His wife was buried in the Eudora Cemetery; she “abjured” Catholicism.
 Her step-children were listed as Lizzie Vogler and George O’Brion.
 Mary Ann said she was 101 when she died, but her obituary says 100.
 She also said her father lived till 101 and her mother to 98.
 Although the 1870 census shows Mary Ann and Joseph from Saxony, the 1880 census shows Anna Eberly, 42, from Bavaria, as head of a household including Carrie (Clara Katherine), 19; Mary, 14; George, 12; and John, 8.
 A school teacher suggested the family change its name to “Everley,” and they did.
 Clara Katherine married John Calvin Williams, from Glasgow, Scotland, and they lived with children John, Francis, George, and Arthur by the Everley home.
 She died soon after Arthur died of yellow jaundice.
 Mary married Louis Day and lived south of Lawrence.
 George Everley married Maggie Marley on August 29, 1894; they had one child, Charles Floyd Everley.
 George, a section foreman for the Santa Fe Railway later married Nora Orender.
 Besides George Elmer (always known as “Elmer”), George and Nora had son Marion Wilson Everley, born December 29, 1912 in Eudora and died March 29, 1998, in Lawrence, Kansas.
 They also had, according to a July 21, 1927 Eudora News Weekly article, one of the rarest and most beautiful antique living room suites in Douglas County” of solid walnut with hand carving.
 It consisted of a settee, four straight chairs, a rocking chair, and an odd chair upholstered in red mohair.
 Their son, Marion, married Louise Margaret Jarboe, and their children were Robert “Steve,” Barbara (born 1940), and Phillip (born August 27, 1943).
 Phillip Everley owner of Diamond Everley Roofing, launched “Everley Addition” south of Eudora, the first housing development south of K-10 Highway.
 The children of he and second wife, Helen, were Mark, Patrick, and Steven, each of whom graduated first in their grade at Eudora High School.
 The youngest child of Joseph and Mary Ann was John Charles Everley, born August 3, 1871.
 He married Melvina Christina Wilson on April 16, 1895 and was known as “Vinie.”
 She was born February 27, 1875, and died October 10, 1963.They lived between the railroad tracks and Wakarusa Riveron Main Street.
 Their children were Clarence John (born 1896), Myrtle Fay (born 1898), Ira Andrew (born 1900), Bonnie Jane (born 1903), Flossie Carrie (born 1904), Olive Eugene (born 1906), Rita Lillian (born 1909), Doris Christina (born 1912), Margaret Ann (born 1916), and Juanita Elizabeth (born 1922).
-Sources: 1880 U.S. Census, Douglas County, Kansas, Marriages 1894, and Descendants of Henry Lee Jarboe Jr. and Pearl Anna Haight by Mrs. Lewis Scott Knisely, of Tampa, Florida, also wrote about the Everley family in Everley-Williams-Erwin Families of Eudora, Kansas, a copy of which is at the Eudora Public Library.
+Sources: 1880 U.S. Census, Douglas County, Kansas, Marriages 1894, and Descendants of Henry Lee Jarboe Jr. and Pearl Anna Haight by Mrs. Lewis Scott Knisely, of Tampa, Florida, also wrote about the Everley family in Everley-Williams-Erwin Families of Eudora, Kansas.

 Born in Flatow, Marein Verder, West Prussia, May 23, 1827, Julius Fischer was the son of Jonah, Saxony native and brewer, who married Caroline Winkleman (died 1852) in Berlin, and built a brewery in Flatow.
 They had 12 children.
 Only a daughter and three sons survived to adulthood, including Cal Fischer (Lawrence, Kansas) and Heinrich Fischer (St. Louis).
 At age 14, Julius apprenticed to a cabinet maker; three years later he obtained work as a journeyman.
 In 1848, he enlisted in the Prussian army and served as a sharpshooter.
 Julius on “Oder” for six weeks arriving in New York City, August 24, 1856.
 After buying a ticket to Chicago, he had had 75 cents left.
 It took 10 days to arrive in Chicago by train.
 He found employment and then become a member of the “Kansas Town Company.”
 “In April, 21 men started for Kansas and arriving in Douglas County laid out Eudora.”
 He worked at the Eudora saw mill where they cut 200 acres of timber in a few years and also bought from loggers.
 After raising a volunteer militia for the Civil War, Julius was appointed as captain.
 In 1868, he built an ice house in Lawrence that he ran until he retired in 1893.
 The next year he bought a shoe business that his son, Otto, had started.
 “He is a staunch Democrat, and admirer of Bryan, a believer in the silver stance and the income tax, and an enemy to the trust and monopolies that have gained such power in our country,” stated his biographical account.
 Fischer married Tekla Menger, born in Rudolphstadt, Saxony, daughter of Frederick Menger, who settled in Douglas County in 1857 and had other children, including Adolph, (real estate, Lawrence, Kansas); Ottonaur, Philadelphia); A.G. (shoe business, Lawrence); and Herman (shoe business in Lawrence with A.G.).
 Fischer children were Otto (married Agnes Jadiecke and had Enra and Elfreda); Ede; Carl; and Anna.
 Source: Portrait and Biographical Record of Leavenworth, Douglas and Franklin Counties, Kansas: Containing Portraits, Biographies and Genealogies of Well Known Citizens of the Past and Present.
 Chapman Publishing Company, 1899.